skiphansen/dmitrygr-einkTags/docs/Chroma.md

 P1.4 appears to be N/C on issue 9 Chroma 29s and the silkscreen note "fit on Chroma" is not present.

-2. Display enable support was added on later hardware revisions.
+2. The display enable circuitry was not present on early hardware revisions.

+3. P0.2 is EPD nCS1 on the Chroma 42, it appears to be N/C on Chroma 29.